barkbeetle/Meetpoint3DServer/readme.txt

 1) Starting the server

 Executing startServer.sh will start your server and make it run in background.
-The server output is written to out.txt
+The server output is written to log.txt

 2) Stopping the server